-The CATI and CAPI data capture programs allow a valid range of codes for each question and built-in edits, and automatically follow the flow of the questionnaire.
+The CATI data capture program allowed a valid range of codes for each question and built-in edits, and automatically follows the flow of the questionnaire.

 All survey records were subjected to computer edits throughout the course of the interview.
-The CATI and CAPI systems principally edit the flow of the questionnaire and identify out of range values.
-As a result, such problems can be immediately resolved with the respondent.
-If the interviewer was unable to correctly resolve the detected errors, it was possible for the interviewer to bypass the edit and forward the data to head office for resolution.
-All interviewer comments were reviewed and taken into account in head office editing.
+The CATI system principally edited the flow of the questionnaire and identified out of range values.
+As a result, such problems were immediately resolved with the respondent.
+If the interviewer was unable to correctly resolve the detected errors, the interviewer bypassed the edit and forwarded the data to head office for resolution.
+All interviewer comments were reviewed and taken into account by head office editing.

-Head office edits performed the same checks as the CATI and CAPI systems as well as more detailed edits.
+Head office performed the same checks as the CATI system as well as the more detailed edits discussed previously.

-When a probability sample is used, as is the case for the GSS, the principle behind estimation is that each person selected in the sample represents (in addition to himself/herself) several other persons not in the sample.
-For example, in a simple random sample of 2% of a population of 1000 people, each person in the sample represents 50 persons in the population.
-The number of persons represented by a given person in the sample is usually known as the weight or weighting factor of the sampled person.
+When a probability sample is used, as was the case for this survey, the principle behind estimation is that each person selected in the sample represents (in addition to himself/herself) several other persons not in the sample.
+For example, in a simple random sample of 2% of the population, each person in the sample represents 50 persons in the population (himself/herself and 49 others).
+The number of persons represented by a given respondent is usually known as the weight or weighting factor.

 WGHT_PER: This is the basic weighting factor for analysis at the person level, i.e. to calculate estimates of the number of persons (non-institutionalized and aged 15 or over) having one or several given characteristics.

 WGHT_ABU: This weighting factor is required to estimate the number of victimization incidents that occurred over the past 12 months within certain violent relationships, namely those with spouse/ex-spouse or partner/ex-partner violence.

 In addition to the estimation weights, bootstrap weights have been created for the purpose of design-based variance estimation.